• Skip to primary navigation

 You can indulge in all of your favorite dishes even as you're learning how to go vegan.

-You can make pasta carbonara by replacing the pork with king oyster mushrooms and the egg-based sauce with one made from tofu, nutritional yeast, and miso paste.
+You can make pasta carbonara by replacing the bacon with king oyster mushrooms and the egg-based sauce with one made from tofu, nutritional yeast, and miso paste.

 Craving lasagna?
 Go ahead and make one.
 All you need is unsweetened almond milk and coconut oil for the bechamel sauce and mushrooms and seitan for ragu.